jadianes/data-science-your-way/sentiment/codementor.md

 corpus <- Corpus(VectorSource(c(train_data_df$Text, test_data_df$Text)))
 ```

 Let's explain what we just did.
 First we used both, test and train data.
-We need to consider all possible word in our corpus.
-Then we created a `VectorSource`, that is the input type for the `Corpus` function defined in the package `tm`.
+We need to consider all possible words in our corpus.
+Then we create a `VectorSource`, that is the input type for the `Corpus` function defined in the package `tm`.
 That gives us a `VCorpus` object that basically is a collection of content+metadata objects, where the content contains our sentences.
 For example, the content on the first document looks like this.

 ```r